 How to Make a “Minnesotan Paper Airplane” [WATCH]

-A video captioned "How to Make a Canadian Paper Airplane," holds all the necessary elements for a Minnesota version of our own.
+A video captioned "How to Make a Canadian Paper Airplane," holds all the necessary elements for a Minnesota version of its own.

 Then again, the plane isn't actually made of paper, nor does it really fly.
 So maybe we can't call it a Minnesota paper airplane after all.
 Still, you know you (or your kids!) are going to want to try this after watching it!